KeithETruesdell/widget-counter/README.md

 2. Use the settings to change the display name of the counter
 3. Use the settings to reset or change the value of the counter
 4. Use the Hotkey `ctrl-shift-up/uparrow` to increment
-5. Use the hotkey `ctrl-shift-down/downarrow` to decrement
+5. Use the Hotkey `ctrl-shift-down/downarrow` to decrement
-6. Use the hotkey `ctrl-shift-left/leftarrow` to reset to zero
+6. Use the Hotkey `ctrl-shift-left/leftarrow` to reset to zero
 7. Ability to customize and change the foreground and background of the counter area
 8. Connect to Slack (optional), add token and message and the slack channel to the settings, and it will post new counts there